gerasy1987/dotfiles/README.md

-# Collection of valuable resources
+# `dotfiles` and useful resources

-Collection of valuable resources for improving your workflow, mainly for using Visual Studio Code (VS Code) and RStudio to work with R, Python, Git and Quarto.
-Below are categorized links with brief descriptions to help you get started.
+Repository with useful configs and a curated collection of resources to enhance your productivity and workflow, focusing on Visual Studio Code (VS Code) and RStudio.
+It includes tools and guides for working with R, Python, Git, and Quarto.

 ## VS Code Resources